2025 Employer Summit Schedule

 -

-Moderator: Director William Floyd, Department of Employment and Workforce
+Moderator: Diana Goldwire, Department of Employment and Workforce

 Panelists: Allison Fleahman, Bon Secours Health System; Valeria Green, SC BCBS; Benita Benson, Community Options; Dan Alexander, SC Vocational Rehabilitation